About the course

-In order to receive the MPhil degree, you must obtain pass marks in four three-hour written examinations and one extended essay (three core courses plus two optional courses) and for the thesis.
+In order to receive the MPhil degree, students must obtain pass marks in the three core courses plus the two optional courses and for the thesis.

 Graduates have also gone on to successful careers in many different countries in diverse areas of employment such as international organisations, the media, government, business and finance, diplomacy and teaching.